mity/acutest/README.md

 $ ./test_example --skip test3   # Run all tests with the exception of "test3"
 ```

-If the specified test does not exist, a relaxed test matching is used and any
+If the command line argument does not match any test name, a relaxed test
-test whose name contains the specified pattern is used.
+lookup is used.
+In this mode, any test name containg a substring matching
+the argument, will be run (or skipped if used together with `--skip`).

-So, if you adopt reasonable naming strategy, this can be used for running
+By adopting a reasonable test naming strategy, this can be used for running
-(or skipping) whole groups of tests with single command line argument.
+(or skipping) whole groups of related tests with single command line argument.

 To see all the options, simply run the binary with the option --help.